 The file can be further edited in MS Excel and then directly imported into the TM using the Import button.

 We recommend you create a separate translation memory for the aligned segments (it could even be called Aligned TM).
 This makes it much easier to distinguish between the segments originating from the alignment and the actual translation work.

 Also, you might find that the results of the alignment process are not quite satisfactory.
 This can be caused for a number of reasons—differences in content, incorrectly set segmentation, inconsistent formatting in the source and target files, etc.

-You could help your translators by adding the aligned Excel file as a reference to the project.
+You can help your translators by adding the aligned Excel file as a reference to the project.
 This way, if translators get a match for their source text which obviously contains something incorrectly aligned in the target, they can open the MS Excel file attached as a reference.
 They could then look up the correct result in the target column (it will be located somewhere near the original segment).

 Articles related to Translation Memory: